Interfaith Dialogue, Education, and Action: The IDEA Project – NOT IN USE

 Additional Interfaith Support for Students

 The Chaplains of the Campus Christian Center offer religious counseling, consultation, and referrals for students with commitments to any religious tradition or community.
-For example, the Director of the Campus Christian Center currently serves with other members of faculty and staff on an advisory committee to students who have proposed an Interfaith Theme House to the Department of Residential Life.
 The staff of the Campus Christian Center welcomes opportunities to work with students of all religious traditions, as they have need for conversation about issues, questions, or projects that relate to religious life and spiritual growth.
 In addition, the Student Chaplains, who serve in the student residential-life system, have responsibilities to minister to students of all or no religious persuasions, to plan events and offer services that help Christian students in their spiritual development within an academic context, and to plan events or activities that actively promote interfaith dialogue and education.